skyfielders/python-skyfield/skyfield/documentation/positions.rst

-Astronomers use the term *topocentric* for a position measured relative to a specific location on Earth, so Skyfield represents Earth locations using :class:`Topos` objects that you can generate by using the :meth:`Earth.topos` method of an Earth object:
+Astronomers use the term *topocentric* for a position measured relative to a specific location on Earth, so Skyfield represents Earth locations using :class:`Topos` objects that you can add to an Earth object to generate a position relative to the center of the Solar System:

 .. testcode::

     # Altitude and azimuth in the sky of a
     # specific geographic location

-    boston = earth.topos('42.3583 N', '71.0603 W')
+    boston = earth + Topos('42.3583 N', '71.0603 W')
     astro = boston.at(ts.utc(1980, 3, 1)).observe(mars)
     app = astro.apparent()